Rosemary Parmesan Bread

 Cheesy bread in a blue dutch oven.

-It’s been a little over 4 years since I shared this recipe for dutch oven rosemary parmesan bread.
-To date, it’s one of our most popular recipes, and it’s easy to see why.
+It’s been a little over four years since I shared this recipe for Dutch oven rosemary Parmesan bread, and it’s still one of our most popular recipes.
+It’s easy to see why!

-Our parmesan and rosemary bread is soft, fluffy, and full of the best cheese and herb flavors.
-Not to mention it’s really easy to prepare.
+Our Parmesan and rosemary bread is irresistibly soft, fluffy, and brimming with the perfect blend of cheese and herb flavors.
+Plus, it’s incredibly easy to prepare.

-The mixture of rosemary and parmesan is such a great flavor combo that places like Quiznos, Costco, and Jersey Mike’s have their own rosemary parm bread varieties.
-We even used similar flavors in our parmesan cheese sourdough crackers.
+The combination of rosemary and Parmesan is a flavor sensation that even places like Quiznos, Costco, and Jersey Mike’s feature in their own rosemary parm bread varieties.
+We’ve also used similar flavors in our Parmesan cheese sourdough crackers.

-My recipe isn’t a copycat version.
-It’s a Dutch oven version that bakes into a large, rustic loaf that’s great for dipping into seasoned olive oil, marinara sauce, or alfredo sauce.
+This recipe isn’t a copycat; it’s a unique Dutch oven version that bakes into a large, rustic loaf, perfect for dipping into seasoned olive oil, marinara sauce, or Alfredo sauce.

-The best part?
-Your kitchen will smell amazing as it bakes!
+And the best part?
+Your kitchen will smell absolutely amazing as it bakes!

 Kim’s Tips